christophwi/MaxQuant.Live/docs/appTargeting.rst

 SurveyScan
 """"""""""
 The survey scans for the peptide recognition can be either MS1 scan or BoxCar scan.
-The parameters are described Sec.
-7.1
+The parameters are described in the BoxCar section.

 TopN
 """"